Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat Lychee?

 All cat owners know that cats don’t drink much water.
 With that said, lychee contains roughly 81 grams of water, making it a good source of hydration.
 Don’t be surprised, though, if your kitty shows no interest in the fruit because cats cannot taste sweets.
 A study revealed that cats are “sweet blind,” meaning they lack the receptors on their tongues to taste sweets.
-In short, your cat may or may not want to try lychee, but it’s safe to give it a try occasionally.
+In short, your cat may or may not want to try lychee, but in most cases, it’s safe to give it a try occasionally.

 lychee on a plate